 Common causes

-2. Tool call results containing credentials are logged without scrubbing
+2. Tool-call results containing credentials are logged without scrubbing

 5. Error messages include sensitive context

-An API call fails and the exception includes the full request payload — which contains an Authorization header.
-The agent catches the exception, includes it verbatim in its reasoning output, and the reasoning is logged.
-The Authorization header value (a bearer token or API key) is now in the log.
+An API call fails and the exception carries the full request payload, including an Authorization header.
+The agent catches it, includes it verbatim in its reasoning output, and the reasoning is logged.
+The bearer token or API key is now in the log.

-The agent’s output (including any leaked secrets) is embedded and stored in a vector database for future retrieval.
-Subsequent agents that retrieve similar content may receive the leaked secret and include it in their own outputs, propagating the leak across the system.
+The agent’s output (including any leaked secret) is embedded and stored for future retrieval.
+Later agents that retrieve similar content receive the leaked secret and reproduce it, propagating the leak across the system.

 Shortest path to fix